matiasarayac/tarea1-ML/README.md

 Run
 -----------

-Enter the startup folder on your termianl by typing cd /tarea1-ML. and then type:
+Enter the startup folder on your terminal by typing cd /tarea1-ML. and then type:

 ```
 jupyter notebook